-This study, along with multiple other studies including those of the Harvard Medical School, Tufts University, and the Erasmus Medical Center, have found that these foods are the most important ones for eye health:
+This study, along with multiple other studies including those of the Harvard Medical School, Tufts University, and the Erasmus Medical Center, have found that the following foods can have the largest impact on ones eye health:

-Whatever your age, get in the habit of eating these foods regularly for your vision health!
+Whatever your age, get in the habit of eating these foods regularly for the health of your vision!

 Smokers are more likely to face age-related macular degeneration, cataracts, and optic nerve damage.
 All these conditions can affect your vision and even lead to blindness.

 If you smoke, quit to preserve your vision.
 If you don’t smoke, don’t start.